Liamm02/Inverted_Index/README.md

 ## Detailed List of Functionalities Implemented
 ### In the file Inverted_Index.py
 #### 1. inverted_index_of
+This function create a midpoint and write on the Json file.
 ### In the file Document_normalizer.py
 #### 1. Translator
 This function gets rid of all the punctuations and special characters,